CAN I TRAVEL TO VIETNAM?

 NOPE!
 We're not joking.
 If you go to the right place, you can get a beer and some of Vietnam's most delicious food, Pho, for only a couple of bucks!
 If you needed a reason to go, that's a massive one right there!
 Pho' real ;)

 Apart from some of the best cuisine in the world Vietnam has so much more to offer.
 So here's the answer to the biggest question of all.
-What should I do in Vietnam?
+Where shall I visit in Vietnam?

 Mui Ne Sand Dunes